rsprouse/feeling-responsive/_posts/news/2022-05-05-northern_paiute_natches.md

 One day he startled me by saying, “You know, I wrote a paper with Alfred Kroeber on Northern Paiute verbs, and I've lost my last copy; can you get me one?”
 Only half-believing him I went to see Kroeber when I got back from that trip ….
 Kroeber gave me a reprint, and I brought it to Gilbert the next trip, and found myself unable to do any work with him for the next hour, because Gilbert sat there oblivious of me, holding that paper about an inch from his nearly blind eyes, while the most beatific smile hovered over his lips the whole time.
 </blockquote>

 Gilbert Natches died in 1942 at the hospital of the Stewart Indian School in Carson City.
-His legacy of Northern Paiute language documentation is profound..
+His legacy of Northern Paiute language documentation is profound.

 (This post is adapted from part of a chapter of a book, *The Unnaming of Kroeber Hall: Language, Memory, and Iconoclasm*, to be published by [MIT Press](https://mitpress.mit.edu/) in 2023.)